 - Kristin Neff and Christopher Germer, The Mindful Self-Compassion Workbook A Proven Way to Accept Yourself, Build Inner Strength, and Thrive

 Continuing Education: For an additional $30 fee, CE credits are available for the following professionals:

-- Psychologists: Continuing Education Credit for this program is provided by UC San Diego Center for Mindfulness.
+- Psychologists: Continuing Education Credit for this program are provided by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
 This course offers 11.0 hours of credit.